 Ancestral Acupuncture was founded by Erin Langley, MSCM, LAc, Dipl CM.
 My people are Anglo-Saxon, Gael, Ashkenazi, Frank, Germanic, and the indigenous peoples of Anatolia, the Caucasus range, and Eurasian steppe.
 I grew up on Timacua and Seminole land (Middleburg, FL), lived on Chochenyo land for nearly 20 years (Oakland, CA), and recently moved to Occaneechi-Saponi/Eno/Lumbi land (Chapel Hill, NC).

-I first knew that I wanted to “help” people when I was 11 years old.
+I first knew that I wanted to “be a healer” when I was 11 years old.
 My maternal grandmother and I were watching a show in her living room about a little girl who performed miracles while she was asleep.
 The girl's mother brushed her long, black hair as people gathered around the bed.
 Something came alive in me instantly, and I knew I wanted to do that.
-My mother felt a similar pull, and received a four-year degree in energy healing from the Barbara Brennan School of Healing.
+My mom experienced her own version of this calling, and earned a four-year degree from the Barbara Brennan School of Healing.
 I came to understand that “healing” emerges from a salvational worldview.
-Now I think in terms of art and collaboration.
+Now I think in terms of balance, integrity, art, and collaboration.

 I come from the rural South.
 My father's side is all teachers and preachers--circuit riders steeped in strong ideas and faith healing.
 My paternal grandmother tells amazing stories of the dreams of my late grandfather, who still helped her raise her boys even after he passed.

-When I was 14, I started having dreams, visions, and out-of-body experiences, which terrified me at the time.
+When I was 14, I started having dreams, visions, and out-of-body experiences, which terrified me.
 Frequenting these liminal places inspired me to record and track thousands of dreams over decades.
 A scientific approach to dreaming helped me become literate in symbolism, and build a solid foundation for “Path Dreaming,” or participating in symbolic reality with creative intent.
 Intentional dreaming as a non-dual animist happens day and night, asleep and awake.

 Dream diagnosis has always been integral to the Chinese Medical tradition.
 I also love helping people work with nightmares and recurring dreams.
 My Master's thesis, Reinstating the Role of Community Dreaming Using Traditional Protocol and Open-Source Technology, explores dreaming as a way of life and as a measure of communal health.
 I cataloged dreams by theme against an astronomical ephemeris to detect patterns and develop a dictionary of portent.